certifiedmango/Cloaky/README.md

 ![A screenshot of the app](./shot.jpg)

+when you had both config.json and .ovpn file, it is enough to load them in cloaky and set the connection protocol if it is set to TCP or UDP and just click the connect, the claoky will take care of cloak tunnel and openvpn all together.

 Installation

 Download the zip file containing the compiled version of Cloaky.
 Extract the contents of the zip file to a directory of your choice.
 Install the community version of OpenVPN on your system if it is not already installed.